About Janice Hall Heck

-Janice Hall Heck is a retired educator (special education, elementary administration) who loves to write.
-An AARP card holder and a life-long learner, she is still raring to go!
+Janice Hall Heck is a retired educator (special education and elementary administration) who loves to write.

 Janice has worked in school districts in New Jersey, Massachusetts, California, and Alaska.
 In Alaska, she lived on the Kenai Peninsula for ten years where she was the principal at North Star Elementary School, Nikiski, Alaska.